CJAndrade/Upcycled-Clock/README.md

     $opkg install git

-*To autorun the python program for each of the feature using systemd, checkout the instruction in each of the feature folders above.*
+*To autorun the python program for each of the feature using systemd, checkout the instruction in each of the feature folders above.
+And also install the following*

+    $pip install schedule
+    $opkg install subversion

 ### Getting the API keys

 Update the respective python files with the keys